Explicit First Order ODEs

 \[ \frac{dc}{dt} = k c \]

-We can also use the same form to solve a coupled set of equations, say we had two populations of cells in the same dish that grow with different rates.
-We could define the state of the system as the concentrations of the two cell populations, and assign these states to variables \(c_1\) and \(c_2\).
-We could then write down both equations as:
+We can extend this further to solve multiple equations simultaineously, in order to model the rate of change of more than one quantity.
+For example, say we had two populations of cells in the same dish that grow with different rates.
+We could define the state of the system as the concentrations of the two cell populations, and assign these states to variables \(c_1\) and \(c_2\). could then write down both equations as:

 \[ \begin{align*} \frac{dc_1}{dt} &= k_1 c_1 \\ \frac{dc_2}{dt} &= k_2 c_2 \end{align*} \]